keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 If there is a REXE_OPTIONS environment variable, its content will be prepended to the command line so that you can specify options implicitly (e.g. `export REXE_OPTIONS="-r awesome_print,yaml"`)

-(1) For boolean verbose and noop options, the following are valid:
+(1) For boolean 'verbose' and 'noop' options, the following are valid:
 -v no, -v yes, -v false, -v true, -v n, -v y, -v +, but not -v -
 ```